-In the first scenario, GDP drops by about 10% in 2020, recovers gradually but does not go back to its previous trajectory.
-It persistently remains about 5% below the previous pre-Covid steady state.
+In the first scenario, GDP drops by about 9% in 2020, recovers gradually but does not go back to its previous trajectory.
+It persistently remains about 4% below the previous pre-COVID steady state.
 The discounted value of the lost output is almost 10 times the 2020 drop and belief revisions account for bulk of the losses (almost 6 times the short-run effect).
 Greater tail risk makes investing less attractive, reducing the stock of productive capital and (and therefore, labor input demand) persistently.
 In the second scenario, which captures a milder mitigation response to the spread of the disease, both short- and long-run economic costs are longer, but the relative importance of belief revisions remains the same.

 The model also makes a number of predictions about asset prices.
-Interestingly, credit spreads and equity valuations are predicted to change very little in response to the rise in tail risk.
+Interestingly, after an initial shock, credit spreads and equity valuations are predicted to roughly return to their original level.
 This is because firms respond to this increase in riskiness by cutting back on debt.
-The effects of scarring are more clearly noticeable in riskless rates and in options prices.
-In scenario 1, for example, riskless rates are predicted to fall by almost 1%, while the implied third moment in the risk-neutral distribution of equity returns becomes significantly more negative.
+The effects of scarring are more clearly noticeable in options prices.
+In scenario 1, for example, the option-implied third moment in the risk-neutral distribution of equity returns becomes significantly more negative.